charmed-kubernetes/kubernetes-docs/pages/k8s/cni-cilium.md

 juju deploy charmed-kubernetes --overlay cilium-overlay.yaml
 ```

-You can apply any additional customisation overlays that would apply to
+You can apply any additional customisation overlays to this deployment as
-`charmed-kubernetes` to this deployment as well.
+well.

 ## Cilium configuration options

 A full list of Cilium configuration options and their descriptions can be found
-in the [Cilium charm][cilium-charm] page.
+in the [Cilium charm][cilium-charm] page on Charmhub.

 ### Checking the current configuration